Facts About Spinel Gemstones

 Spinel is one of the modern birthstones for the month of August.

-Spinels are also known for their resistance to scratches.
-A spinel is considered a strong gemstone.
-It is a 8 on the mohs scale.
-The Mohs Scale measures the hardness of various minerals from 1 through 10 - one being the softest and ten the hardest.
-The scale measures all the different minerals based on the Mohs Scale
+Spinels are known for their resistance to scratches.
+A spinel is considered a strong gemstone and is an 8 on the Mohs scale.
+The Mohs Scale measures the hardness of various minerals from 1 through 10—one being the softest and ten the hardest.

-What is the Price Range of Spinel Gemstone?
+What Is the Price Range of Spinel Gemstones?

-How much a spinel costs depends on the quality, carat size and color of the stone.
-Spinels start at per carat $300 - $3,000.
-The Gemological Institute of America (GIA) classifies spinels as Type II clarity gemstones - meaning usually included.
-Spinels are rarer than diamonds and finding them beyond a 5 carat size is rare.
+How much a spinel costs depends on the quality, carat size, and color of the stone.
+Spinels can range from approximately $300 to $3,000 per carat.
+The Gemological Institute of America (GIA) classifies spinels as Type II clarity gemstones, meaning they are usually included.
+Spinels are rarer than diamonds, and finding stones beyond a 5-carat size is rare.

 Jewelry Designer Lisa Ramos - MONOLISA Collection Handmade in California